Mahmoud Abu Zeid: Arrest

 Zeid was arrested along with two other journalists while he was taking pictures of the 14 August 2013 Rabaa massacre.

 The two other non-Egyptian journalists were released but Shawkan remained in prison for more than two years without charges.
 His case, along with 700 other defendants, is known as the "Rabaa sit-in dispersal".
 Shawkan's camera has not been used as evidence he is a photojournalist, which makes his status as a prisoner ambiguous.

 By November 2015, he had been in "pre-trial detention for over two years".
 On 26 March 2016, he was charged with six offences, and, as a result, faced the death penalty.

 On 8 September, an Egyptian court handed him a 5-year jail sentence which could see him leave prison "within a few days," said his lawyer Karim Abdelrady.
 Abdelrady added that the sentence was nevertheless "unfair because he (Shawkan) was only doing his job".

-Shawkan was released early on 4 March 2019, 6 years after he was arrested.
+Shawkan was released early on 4 March 2019, 6 years after he was arrested, however as part of his sentencing, he had to spend his probation in Al Haram police station between the hours of 6pm and 6am every day for the next five years till his complete release on August 14, 2023.